Rosa Morena

-Rosa Morena (11 July 1940 – 4 December 2019) was a Spanish flamenco pop star who achieved international fame during the 1970s disco era, with the song, "Échale guindas al pavo".
+Rosa Morena (11 July 1941 – 4 December 2019) was a Spanish flamenco pop star who achieved international fame during the 1970s disco era, with the song, "Échale guindas al pavo".
 Morena was born in Badajoz, Extremadura, Spain.

 Her career began at the age of 8.
 When she was 12 she debuted in Madrid and at the age of 15 she began a tour through the stages of France, Belgium, Latin America and United States, where she acted with artists like Frank Sinatra, Ella Fitzgerald, Celia Cruz and Dean Martin.
-In New York, she was considered by the critics as "The best artist in the City of Skyscrapers".
+In New York City, she was considered by the critics as "The best artist in the City of Skyscrapers".